mina19/gwcelery/doc/configuration.rst

 channel names.
 For a list of all GWCelery-specific options, see the API documentation for the :mod:`gwcelery.conf` module.

-GWCelery provides four preset configurations, one for each GraceDB server instance (production, deployment, testing, or playground).
+GWCelery provides five preset configurations, one for each GraceDB server instance (production, deployment, testing, minikube or playground).
 The default configuration preset is for the playground server, ``gracedb-playground.ligo.org``.
 The recommended way to select a different preset is to set the :meth:`CELERY_CONFIG_MODULE